Cusanuswerk: Financial support

 Financial support is subject to the rules by the Federal Ministry of Education.
 It consists of either a fixed monthly lump-sum or a more generous means-tested scholarship for students in need, similar to the regulations of the BAföG.
 Doctoral students receive a scholarship independent of their financial background.
 Additional support is available for study and research stays abroad.

 Academic support

 The academic support includes regular educational events as well as a spiritual enrichment program.
 It is expected that support recipients attend an annual summer school organized by the Cusanuswerk.

 During their studies, Cusanuswerk scholarship holders form groups at the location of their college.
 An appointed liaison professor provides additional support.
 All local scholarship groups elect representatives.
-Representatives of all local groups meet semiannually for a joint assembly (Cusanerkonferenz).
+Representatives of all local groups meet semiannually for a joint assembly (Cusanuskonferenz).

 Social engagement and the acquisition of international experience are particularly encouraged for scholarship holders.

-The Cusanuswork also offers special career support for women based on mentorships and additional seminars.
+The Cusanuswerk also offers special career support for women based on mentorships and additional seminars.